modernweb-dev/web/docs/guides/test-runner/getting-started.md

 });
 ```

-👆 We make sure 1 + 1 equals 2 and 3 + 12 equals 15
+👆 The code above calls `sum()` with the specified values, and tests that 1 + 1 equals 2 and 3 + 12 equals 15

-Now that we know what we want we need to place this file somewhere and run a tool to execute this code in the browser automatically.
+Now that we know what we want, we need to place this code somewhere and run a tool to execute this code automatically.
+*Note: we haven't actually created this test file yet.
+Keep reading...*

-## Setup tools
+## Setup the tools

 1. Install the necessary packages